feye2024/feye2024.github.io/_pages/about.md

 I am a tenure-track Assistant Professor in the Department of Industrial Engineering at Clemson University <img src="./images/clemson.png" style='width: 1.5em;'>.
 I received my Ph.D. in Industrial and Systems Engineering and an M.Sc. in Statistics from Rutgers University–New Brunswick <img src="./images/rutgers.png" style='width: 1.5em;'>.

-My research aims to advance the integration of modern AI/ML, statistics, and physics by constructing physics-guided data science models for sustainable energy and industrial applications.
+My research aims to advance the integration of modern AI/ML, statistics, and physics by constructing physics-guided data science models for industrial applications such as energy and manufacturing.

 <strong>Research interest:</strong>